netzmacht/contao-form-bundle/README.md

 using it in legacy context (f.e.
 Contao templates) you can filter the data by using the provided input filter `Netzmacht\ContaoFormBundle\Filter\ContaoInputFilter` which is provided as service `netzmacht.contao_form.input_filter`.

+### Upload handler

+By default the uploaded file is available as `UploadedFile` instance in the form data.
+If you want to apply the configured setting form the form field, you might use the `Netzmacht\ContaoFormBundle\Form\FormGenerator\UploadHandler` class provided as service `netzmacht.contao_form.form_generator.upload_handler`.

 Roadmap
 -------

  - Provide a form theme for Contao backend and frontend standards.
  - Provide DcaType for data container based forms
- - Implement input sanitizing as an optional feature
  - Support popular 3rd party form fields

 Known limitations
 -----------------

- - Missing input sanitizing.
-At the moment Contao input sanitizing is bypassed.
-If you have to use it you have to manually sanitize the data.
  - Unsupported form fields are just ignored (form generator)
  - Submit buttons with images are not supported.
- - Upload settings to handle the file upload is not recognized.